 Puglia – the stunning heel of Italy that will charm adults and kids alike

-Puglia, the heel of Italy, is a stunningly beautiful region still largely overlooked by international tourism and one of the best places to visit in Italy with kids of all ages.
+Puglia, the heel of Italy, is a stunningly beautiful region and one of the best places to visit in Italy with kids of all ages if you love small towns, mellow atmospheres and stunning coastlines.

 A long region, it has a lot to offer.